rayid-mojumder/GaN_Point_Defect_Investigation_with_DFT_VASP-PyDefect/With_defect_GaN_DFT_VASP_Slurm_PyDefect/Step_By_Step_GaN_Point_Defects_using_DFT_in_VASP-PyDefect.md

 `
 <br> From this point on, I assume you are following the provided directory tree.
 If that is the case, you can copy and paste the codes into the terminal without any issues. <br>In any case, if you see errors in the directory, please check if your directory path is correctly used or not, and update the code with your own directory path.
 * Remember, we will consider `/GaN` as our parent directory.
 Underwhich there will be `/unitcell`, `/cpd`, and `/defect` directories.
 * Whenever there is the command *sbatch some_name.slurm*, this means it's a command used with the Slurm package to execute VASP calculation.
 If you are using MPI-run or another package, use the execution script for that package.*Download *run.slurm* and *srun.slurm* files from this Github Repo directory - `GaN_Point_Defect_Investigation_with_DFT_VASP-PyDefect/With_defect_GaN_DFT_VASP_Slurm_PyDefect/` path.
-Remmeber you need your own values in the slurm script.
-* You will find the batch scripts at the end of this step-by-step.
 Please update that script based on your system parameters.
 Upload the slurm scripts (*run.slrum* and *srun.slurm*) in the `/GaN` directory, or you can create it later on.
 Let's calculate the point defects!

 ## Step-6: Relax Calculation and save the relaxed POSCAR file for further calculations